Background Info

 The School District And Community

 The earthquakes of 2010 and 2011 affected our school catchment quite drastically with the red-zoning of Brooklands.
-As a result, the school roll has dropped a little, but we are still enrolling strong numbers of new entrants (average 12 per year since 2014) due to the popularity of our school.
+As a result, the school roll has dropped.
+We are looking forward to the enrolments to come.

 The earthquakes of 2010 and 2011 affected our school catchment quite drastically with the red-zoning of Brooklands.
-As a result, the school roll has dropped a little, but we are still enrolling strong numbers of new entrants (average 12 per year since 2014) due to the popularity of our school.
+As a result, the school roll has dropped.
+We are looking forward to the enrolments to come.

 What Is A Model School?